storyprotocol/typescript-tutorial/README.md

 2. Rename the `.env.example` file to `.env`

-3. Read the docs below associated with the example you want to run
+3. Read the documentation below for the example you want to run

 ## 📄 Run "Simple Mint and Register" Example

-1. Add your Story Network Testnet wallet's private key to `.env` file:
+1. Add your Story Network Testnet wallet's private key to the .env file:

     ```
     WALLET_PRIVATE_KEY=YOUR_WALLET_PRIVATE_KEY